 Never underestimate the importance of having the help of someone who knows the Uniform Code of Military Justice through and through and whose only concern is fighting as hard as possible for your own rights, freedom, career, and future.
 When you have someone like Aden Wilkie of the Wilkie Law Firm on your side from the very beginning, you ensure that the charges against you are fought aggressively and your rights are protected through the entire duration of your case.

 In addition to creating a strong legal defense and handling all court-martial and military criminal justice matters, Aden Wilkie can also provide superior military discharge upgrade counsel and record correction.
 Located in Jacksonville, NC, the Wilkie Law Firm provides Camp Lejeune legal services and Fort Bragg legal services, in addition to serving other bases, camps, stations, and posts across the nation.

 Please keep in mind that this article is for general information purposes.
 Once an attorney-client relationship with Aden Wilkie is established, you will be able to learn more about your legal options regarding your Article 128 assault case.
-Call 910-333-9626 today for a free consultation or complete our online intake form to learn more.
+Call 910-333-9626 today for a consultation or complete our online intake form to learn more.

 ¹ A “dangerous weapon” does not necessarily refer to a certain weapon, but rather its capacity to inflict death or grievous bodily harm.

 ²To attempt assault means the accused specifically intended to inflict bodily harm through an overt act—that is, an act that amounted to more than mere preparation and apparently tends to effect the intended bodily harm.
 Meanwhile, an offer-type assault is defined as the unlawful demonstration of violence, either by an intentional or by a culpably negligent act or omission, which creates in the mind of another a reasonable apprehension of receiving immediate bodily harm.